 physical, sexual, financial, neglect, emotional, psychological and

-If you have concerns that a
+If you have concerns that an adult

-vulnerable adult is being abused:
+at risk is being abused:

 Call Herts County Council - Health and Community